Frequently Asked Questions: Nattokinase, Lumbrokinase & Serrapeptase

 Q: What dose of nattokinase should I take?

 A: It depends on many factors.
 Consider your individual medical history, age, and current medications.
 Most brands are 2,000 FU per capsule; however, my surveys have shown that most people with Long Covid & ME do better on higher doses anywhere from 4000 FU to 12,000 FU total daily dose.
-The “sweet spot” seems to be around 4000 FU twice daily on an empty stomach.
+The “sweet spot” for many seems to be around 4000 FU twice daily on an empty stomach.
 Of note, a recent retrospective analysis from 1,062 pts examined safety & efficacy of nattokinase 10,800 FU in the treatment of atherosclerosis progression & hyperlipidemia.
 Authors did not report any safety issues at this higher dose: “No noticeable adverse effects associated with the use of nattokinase were recorded.”

 Generally speaking:

 Start at a subtherapeutic dose to assess tolerability (i.e. 2000 FU once daily on empty stomach).
-Some may experience a Herxheimer reaction so it’s best to start slowly.

 Titrate up dose as tolerated to appropriate dose based on medical history & other medications.